nilsmehlhorn/blog/posts/react-rxjs-pagination/index.md

 Then we create a functional state variable with [`useState`](https://reactjs.org/docs/hooks-reference.html#usestate) for holding a the response from our HTTP request.
 Our hook will always return the most recent states of both variables as a tuple - both starting off with as undefined.

-The next built-in hook that we'll leverage is [`useEffect`](https://reactjs.org/docs/hooks-reference.html#useeffect) and it looks pretty similar to our Observable implementation: we kick off an HTTP request, parse the response and update the state - we can even return a teardown function.
+The next built-in hook that we'll leverage is [`useEffect`](https://reactjs.org/docs/hooks-reference.html#useeffect) which can be used similar to the Observable constructor: pass a callback where we kick off an HTTP request, parse the response and update the state - we can even return a teardown function.
+The second parameter is an optional list of values that will be watched by React.
+When one of the values changes, the effect will be run again.
+Passing an empty list makes sure that our effect runs only once when a component which uses the hook is created.
+In turn, when you pass no list at all the effect will run every time the component is re-rendered.

 ```ts
 import { useState, useEffect } from 'react'